Lawmakers explore financial barriers for those with disabilities, long COVID

 WASHINGTON (NEXSTAR) — Lawmakers want to understand how disability, including contracting long COVID, is impacting Americans’ financial lives.
-In 2021, the bureau of labor statistics reported 1.2 million more Americans identified having a disability.
+In 2021, the Bureau of Labor Statistics reported that 1.2 million more Americans identified as having a disability.

 “As many as 7 million Americans are now dealing with long COVID and a lot of uncertainty about their future,” Rep. Joyce Beatty (D-Ohio) said.